 Mission & Objectives

 Ensuring clean, flowing fresh water today and for the future requires a bold shift towards new forms of governance.
-The WSP’s mission is to drive innovative water and watershed law, policy, and governance reform and to generate change towards a sustainable freshwater future.
+Our mission is to drive innovative water and watershed law, policy, and governance reform and to generate change towards a sustainable freshwater future.
 We:

-- Collaborate with partners and communities to create change; and
+- Collaborate with partners and communities to create change.

 - Communicate leading thinking on freshwater sustainability to improve outcomes as issues emerge in real time.